Nathaniel-Leslie2/FactoryTalk-DAT-to-CSV-Conversions/README.md

 # FactoryTalk Studio SE
-# Automated DAT to CSV Conversions using VBA code
+### Automated DAT to CSV Conversions using VBA code
-Automated csv conversion script to traverse a data log directory and call FTViewFileViewer.exe to convert .DAT files not in use.
+Automated csv conversion script to traverse a given directory and use FTViewFileViewer to convert .DAT files periodically
-# Usage
+### Usage
 ```
 Use code found in script.txt
 Tie VBA code to an HMI object.